Robert W. Ford: In Tibet

 In 1945, he joined the British Mission in Lhasa as a radio officer, to replace Reg Fox who had to return to India for medical reasons.
 He remained in Lhasa from 29 June to 29 September under the supervision of Hugh Richardson and had an audience with the 14-year-old 14th Dalai Lama in Lhasa.
 The same year he was transferred to Gangtok, Sikkim, where he worked on British India relations with Tibet.
-In Sikkim, he befriended Rai Saheb Pemba Tsering, the father of Dr. Pemba, the first Tibetan-born doctor trained in western medicine.
+In Sikkim, he befriended Rai Saheb Pemba Tsering, the father of Dr. Pemba, the first Tibetan-born doctor trained in Western medicine.
 When India became independent in 1947, Ford (after returning to the UK to be demobbed) returned to Lhasa in May 1948 and was appointed by the Government of Tibet, becoming the first foreigner to be given an official rank in the country.
 As Tibetans had difficulty in pronouncing "F", "Ford" became Phodo (and later in Kham, he was to become known as Phodo Kusho, "Ford Esquire").

 After one year in Lhasa, he was requested to go to Chamdo, capital of eastern Tibet (Kham), to establish a radio link between Lhasa and Chamdo.
 With three wireless operator students, he left Lhasa on 20 July 1949.
 They helped the Governor General of Kham, Lhalu Tsewang Dorje, improve defence in Chamdo and the surrounding area.
 In addition, a direct link was established for the first time between Lhasa and Chamdo.
 Early in 1950, Lhalu requested Ford shorten the training of the wireless operator students.
 By that time, new instructors had arrived to train soldiers in the use of Bren guns.
 Robert Ford wrote that "the Tibetan Army began to look a little less like something out of the Middle Ages."

 He was arrested in 1950 by the advancing Chinese army, along with the Governor General of Kham, Ngabo Ngawang Jigme, and other Tibetan officials.
 The People's Republic of China accused him of espionage, spreading anti-communist propaganda and causing the death of Geda Lama, a vice president of the provincial government of Xikang and envoy from the Chinese government who was to have submitted a 10-point peace proposal to the Lhasa government.

 Ford spent nearly five years in jail, in constant fear of being executed, and was subjected to interrogation and thought reform.
 Only in 1954 was he allowed to send a letter to his parents.
 At the end of 1954 his trial was held and he was sentenced to ten years jail.
-He was eventually released and expelled in 1955.
+He was eventually released and expelled in 1955, returning to the United Kingdom via Hong Kong.

 In 1957, he published the memoir Captured in Tibet (U.S. title Wind Between the Worlds) about his experience.
 The book was reissued in 1990 under the title with a preface by the Dalai Lama and an epilogue by the author entitled "The Occupation".